-- 2) Call 911 if know, provide a description of threat, height, weight, gender, clothing, hair, vehicle etc. Give information on how the suspect is armed if known.
-Identify location of suspect. - 3) Please remain in your location until evacuated by police. - 4) Debrief to directors Juli or Laura-Lee. - 5) Parents will be informed if there is an incident after it is safe to do so.
+- Call 911 if know, provide a description of threat, height, weight, gender, clothing, hair, vehicle etc. Give information on how the suspect is armed if known.
+Identify location of suspect. - 3) Remain in the lockdown location until evacuated by police. - 4) Debrief to directors Juli or Laura-Lee. - 5) Parents will be informed if there is an incident after it is safe to do so.